 Requests will be considered by the organisation and a decision will be made as to the legality and appropriateness of information disclosure.
 Any release of information will be in accordance with the law.

 Subject Access Requests

 The parties are also subject to the GDPR and DPA.
 The DPA provides individuals with a statutory right of access (subject to certain exemptions) whereby data subjects can ask to see the information that is held about them (personal data).
-This is called a Subject Access Request.
+This is called a Data Subject Access Request or Right of Access.

 Where both parties to this ISA hold the personal data requested, the organisation who originally held the data will have the responsibility to respond under the terms of the DPA and/or GDPR.